Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 He then leaves, as do the last of the guards, abandoning you in the darkness.

 Its silent for a moment, except the skittering of rats feet on the cobble.
-But then, in the darkness of the cell, there's movement, as a figure melds out from the darkness and into the pillar of light for you all to see.
-Introduce [[Thatcher the Rat Catcher]]
+But then, in the darkness of the cell, there's movement, as a figure melds out from the darkness and into the pillar of light for you all to see.  [[Thatcher the Rat Catcher]]

 **THATCHER:** Hi!
 I'm Thatcher, rat catcher and cat snatcher!
 I snatch the cats who catch the rat cuz rats make for tasty snacks!